 Fruit was sourced from the famed vineyard formerly known as Keefer Ranch and now known as Perry Ranch, and the block originally farmed by Kosta Browne.
 Located in the heart of Green Valley, a sub-AVA of the Russian River Valley, Perry Ranch was first planted as an apple orchard.
 The majority of the ranch was later planted to vine with a mix of Pinot Noir clones offering a array of diversity within the 13 acre single vineyard.
 The Green Valley AVA receives morning fogs, originated from the Petaluma Gap, which makes for cooler mornings than any other region within the Russian River Valley.

-Grapes are hand sampled and harvested at ideal ripeness, cold-soaked for a few days, fermented with yeasts indigenous to the vineyard and ultimately pressed and barreled into a selection of the winery’s favorite French cooperages.
+Grapes are hand-sampled and harvested at ideal ripeness, cold-soaked for a few days and fermented with yeasts indigenous to the vineyard.
+French oak was used, 35% of it new, with the wine spending 10 months fleshing out in barrel.